-The Goodwood Festival of Speed is one of the world’s largest motoring events – combining the best of automotive design from the past and present, from supercars to steam engines.
+The Goodwood Festival of Speed is one of the world’s largest motoring events – showcasing the best of automotive design past and present, from supercars to steam engines.

 Where is Goodwood?

-The 2013 Goodwood Festival of Speed takes place from 11th - 14th July at Goodwood House, Chichester, West Sussex, PO18 0PX.
+The Festival of Speed is held at Goodwood House, Chichester, West Sussex, PO18 0PX.